nexmo-community/nexmo-convo-workshop/voice/README.md

 ## Receive a phone call

-While making a phone call needed an API call to the Nexmo platform, using our node library, receiving a phone call doesn't need an API call.
+While making a phone call needs an API call to the Nexmo platform, using our node library, receiving a phone call doesn't need an API call.
 Whenever your Nexmo number receives a phone call, the platform goes and gets your answer URL, and then drives the call based on the NCCO found there.

 Because the Nexmo platform makes the requests to the answer and event URLs, those need to be publicly accessible on the internet, and that's why we're using ngrok.
 We'll need to create a web server that can respond to a GET request on that answer URL and listen for POST requests on that event URL.

 ### Create a web server

-We'll be creating our webserver using express because it's one of the most popular and easy to use node frameworks for this.
+We'll be creating our webserver using express because it's one of the most popular and easy to use node frameworks for this purpose.
 We'll also be looking at the request bodies for the event URL, so we'll need to install body-parser as well as express from npm.

 ```
 $ npm install express body-parser